 Emphasis on collaboration: Youth development requires people from various agencies and community groups to work together.
 Collaboration can express itself in different forms e.g., agencies coming together to write a grant proposal to community groups forming a coalition to achieve one common goal by sharing resources and expertise

 Background to the Mission

-To begin with, we realise that, the impact of tomorrow’s life depends on the quality of today’s training and youth development.
-But the current formal education system is not adequately preparing and guiding young people to fulfill their dreams and become rounded citizens.
+The achievement and impact of tomorrow’s life depends on the quality of today’s training and youth development.
+Howe ever, the current education stem has gaps in adequately preparing and guiding young people to fulfill their dreams and become rounded citizens.
 They need guidance to realize their potential for a better future and to help their communities.
 It must be noted that today’s workers need more than just skills and knowledge to be productive and innovative participants in the workforce.
 To succeed today and in the future, young people will need to be inventive, resourceful, and imaginative.
 If they are, they will be able to tackle the world’s most pressing challenges.

 It is this vulnerable group in the community that GUiDE Project works with, so that they may get the best out of their lives.
-GUiDE Project facilitates the redress of this imbalance through academic support, guidance, training, and development programs.
-GUiDE Project works closely with all stakeholders to ensure that we realize these goals; Resource Centers are established in which GUiDE Project activities are advanced.
+GUiDE Project facilitates the redress of this imbalance through Mentoring, Guidance, Training, Entreprise Projects and exchange programs.
+GUiDE Project works closely with all stakeholders to ensure that we realize these goals.
 Young people are helped to become professional leaders, to take up existing, and create future opportunities, and to make a positive change in their lives and in the community.
 GUiDE Project supplements the existing education system by helping young people develop in response to the needs of their communities.